ergo-services/ergo/README.md

 ### EPMD ###

 *Ergo Framework* has embedded EPMD implementation in order to run your node without external epmd process needs.
-By default it works as a client with erlang' epmd daemon or others ergo's nodes either.
+By default, it works as a client with erlang' epmd daemon or others ergo's nodes either.

-The one thing that makes embedded EPMD different is the behaviour of handling connection hangs - if ergo' node is running as an EPMD client and lost connection it tries either to run its own embedded EPMD service or to restore the lost connection.
+The one thing that makes embedded EPMD different is the behaviour of handling connection hangs - if ergo' node is running as an EPMD client and lost connection, it tries either to run its own embedded EPMD service or to restore the lost connection.

 As an extra option, we provide EPMD service as a standalone application.
 There is a simple drop-in replacement of the original Erlang' epmd daemon.